Postpone Logo

 1. Log into your Postpone account at postpone.app

-2. Navigate to Settings from the main navigation
+2. Navigate to Settings > Integrations > Postpone API from the main navigation

-Keep your API token secure and never share it publicly.
-Anyone with your token can access your Postpone account via the API.
+Keep your API Key secure and never share it publicly.
+Anyone with your key can access your Postpone account via the API.

-API tokens must be included in the Authorization header of every request to Postpone's API.
-Use the Bearer authentication scheme with your token.
+API Keys must be included in the Authorization header of every request to Postpone's API.
+Use the Bearer authentication scheme with your key.

 Header format: